csabika98/Mercury/README.md

 ## About codename:Mercury

-Mercury is a CMS(Content-Managament-System), you can create your own content, you can create blog, forum, e-commerce , just name name it.
+Mercury is a CMS(Content-Managament-System), you can create your own content, you can create blog, forum, e-commerce , just name it.

 ## Development